martinsgabriel1956/martinsgabriel1956/README.md

-### Olá, eu sou Gabriel! 🤘
+### Hi, I'm Gabriel! 🤘

-- Estudando desenvolvimento web, a mais de um ano.
+- Studying web development, over a year.
-- Apaixonado por tecnologia 💻📱🖥
+- Passion for technology 💻📱🖥
-- Entusiasta em música e amante da cultura pop e geek 🖖🎮📺🎸🎤
+- Enthusiastic for music and pop culture 🖖🎮📺🎸🎤

 ### :gear: Languages, Frameworks, Technologies and Tools: